CBonnell/servercert/docs/BR.md

 Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

-1. Self-signed Certificates to represent the Root CA itself;
+1. Self-signed Certificates to represent the Root CA itself; or
-2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates;
+2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates; or
-3. Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and
-4. Certificates for OCSP Response verification.
+3. Certificates for OCSP Response verification.

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls